 \subsection{Dealing with Concept Drift in Self-Adaptation}

 T. Chen~\cite{chen2019} studied the impact of concept drift on machine learning models caused by uncertainties; focusing on models used by a self-adaptive system to evaluate and predict performance to make proper adaptation decisions.
-Two methods are studied: retrained modeling that always discard the old model and retrain a new one using all available data, and incremental modeling that retains the existing model and tunes it using one newly arrival data sample.
-Usually, the choice for one of them is based on general beliefs.
-In contrast, the author reports an empirical study that examines both modeling methods for distinct domains of adaptable software and identifies evidence-based factors that can be used to make a well-informed decision for choosing one of the methods.
+Two methods were studied: retrained modeling that always discarded the old model and retrained a new one using all available data, and incremental modeling that retained the existing model and tuned it using one newly arrived data sample.
+Usually, the choice for one of them was based on general beliefs.
+In contrast, the author reported an empirical study that examined both modeling methods for distinct domains of adaptable software and identified evidence-based factors that could be used to make well-informed decisions for choosing a method.

-Bierzynski et al.~\cite{Bierzyn2019ski} present the architecture of a self-learning lighting system that equips a MAPE-K loop with a learner that learns activities and user preferences.
+Bierzynski et al.~\cite{Bierzyn2019ski} presented the architecture of a self-learning lighting system that equips a MAPE-K loop with a learner that learns activities and user preferences.
 The learner is equipped with a dedicated component that realizes another feedback loop on top of the learner.
 This inner feedback loop determines when the predictions of a model start to drift and then adapts the learning model accordingly.
-Previous recognized drift patterns are exploited to enhance the performance of new drift and minimize the need for human intervention.
-The authors propose a concrete implementation based on micro-services and evaluate this style with different other architectural styles.
-A concrete instance based on micro-services is proposed and compared with other architectural styles.
+Previously recognized drift patterns are exploited to enhance the performance of new drift and minimize the need for human intervention.
+The authors proposed a concrete implementation based on \re{the micro-service pattern and evaluated the result with different other architectural patterns, e.g., Mikrokernel and Monolith.}

-Vieira et al.~\cite{vieira2021} propose Driftage, a multi-agent systems framework to simplify implementing concept drift detectors .
+Vieira et al.~\cite{vieira2021} proposed Driftage, a multi-agent systems framework to simplify implementing concept drift detectors.
 The framework divides concept drift detection responsibilities between agents.
-The approach is realized as a MAPE-K loop, where monitor and analyser agents capture and predict concept drifts on data, and planner and executor agents determine whether the detected concept drift should be alerted.
-The authors illustrate their approach in the domain of health monitoring of muscle cells, combining different types of learners that vote for detecting drift.
+The approach is realized as a MAPE-K loop, where monitor and analyzer agents capture and predict concept drifts in data, and planner and executor agents determine whether the detected concept drift should be alerted.
+The authors illustrated their approach in the domain of health monitoring of muscle cells, combining different types of learners who vote for detecting drift.